From Tee to Team: Ramona Golf Pro Shares Passion with the Next Generation

 Golf isn't just a job for PGA Professional Michael Gainey; it's a family affair.
 By day, he is a Southern California Career Consultant for the PGA of America.
 But off the clock, you can find him walking along the fairways with his own kids, sharing tips, encouragement, and the same love for the sport that launched his career.

-Gainey started playing golf in 7th grade and played for Ramona High School.
+Michael Gainey started playing golf in 7th grade and played for Ramona High School.
 He says he got a lot of encouragement from friends and peers to continue his golf journey.
 Teaching became a natural progression, and he has learned to wear a lot of hats within the sport.
-He has tried other career paths that brought him back to golf.
+He has tried other career paths, and they brought him back to golf.

 Gainey began his golf career at the San Vicente Resort and worked there on and off over the years, starting in 1995 when he was in High School.
 In 2010, he worked at the SVR as an independent golf instructor and helped run the Jr. Golf programs.
 "I love the game itself and have enjoyed the business and social interactions at golf," says Gainey.